 Advertising in directories works for small businesses, because many people still trust directories over a Google search to give them the information they need.

 As a reference source, print directories like Yellow Pages, Thomson Local and the BT Phone Book provide the contact details for businesses in a clear, well-organised way.
 Line listings are free, and your firm can stand out from the crowd by paying for an advertisement.

 Most print directories will also allow people to search for the information online.
 You may receive an enhanced online listing (in a more prominent position, or more eye-catchingly presented) when you buy print advertising.

 Advertising in trade directories

-If you do business in a special trade or sector, it's essential to make sure you're listed in the relevant trade or business directories.
-Business directories have a long shelf life and the people who consult them are predisposed to buy goods and services in your sector.
-Your potential customers use these directories as industry bibles, and they are often the first place they will look for new suppliers.
+If you do business in a particular trade or sector, it's essential to make sure you're listed in the relevant trade or business directories.
+Business directories have a long shelf life, and the people who consult them are - by definition - looking to buy the goods or services you sell.

 Like any directory, you will be listed alongside your competitors, so it pays to advertise to ensure you communicate what is special about your business.

-Some trade directories may offer companies who are already paying for advertising the opportunity to contribute an 'advertorial' piece about their business.
+Some trade directories may offer businesses who are already paying for advertising the opportunity to contribute an 'advertorial' piece.
 This is free advertising, and gives you the opportunity to say in detail what makes your business competitive.

 It is worth asking about advertorial space when you place an ad, and can often be a good bargaining tool when negotiating your ad fees.